appaloosa-store/appaloosa-ios-sdk/README.md

-# This SDK is now deprecated and won't be supported anymore, if you need autoupdate or blacklist feature please contact us directly to learn about our new features.
+# This SDK is now deprecated and won't be supported anymore.
+We've added features to update and remove app silently without the need of an SDK.
+Please contact us at https://www.appaloosa-store.com to learn more about these features.

 # Appaloosa SDK